AnishKMBtech/echo-android/README.md

-# 🌟 Personal Emotion & Habit Tracker
+# 🌟 Echo AI: Personal Emotion & Habit Tracker

-A comprehensive Android application designed to help you track your emotions, build positive habits, and gain insights into your mental well-being.
+Echo AI is a privacy-first personal assistant and productivity companion designed to help you track your emotions, build positive habits, and gain insights into your well-being.
+By combining powerful **on-device AI** with daily tracking tools, Echo AI ensures your data never leaves your device.

 ## 📥 Download